hytechclub/web-201/EjsTemplates/PeopleListStarterApp.md

 1. Create a new file in the People List project folder named "person1.html"
 1. Copy the HTML code from "person0.html" into "person1.html"
-1. Update "person1.html" so that it properly represents the second person from the [people.json](people.json) array
+1. Update "person1.html" so that it properly represents the second person from the <a href="people.json" target="_blank">people.json</a> array
     - The background color should be `red` because Tammy is dead ☹
 1. At the top of the "app.js" file, import the `url` module, and store it in a `const`
     ```js